How to Start an Internet Pharmacy Startup Like Capsule?

 The major value proposition Capsule offers to its customers is peace of mind

-It coordinates with patients’ old pharmacies and doctors to get the prescription, hand-deliver the prescription at the time suitable for patients and text patients when it is time for refills.
+It coordinates with patients’ old pharmacies and doctors to get the prescription, hand-deliver the prescription at a time suitable for patients, and text patients when it is time for refills.

-Imagine how easy it becomes for patients to manage their prescription as everything is managed by Capsule itself!
+Imagine how easy it becomes for patients to manage their prescriptions as everything is managed by Capsule itself!

 It also offers free delivery with full insurance support to provide maximum financial benefits to its customers.